 It’s no surprise that the evolution of specialty drugs was mentioned consistently during Asembia 2021.
 We already know that by 2023, 65% of all new drug launches will be for specialty therapies.
 Additionally, specialty medication costs are increasing by over 10% each year, driving market awareness to the specialty category.

 What’s new to the discussion this year is the evolving definition of specialty drugs.
 With the exponential growth of the specialty market, the definition of what constitutes a specialty product – and the range of products included in the category – has expanded.
 Traditionally, specialty products were classified as high-cost, complex drugs used to treat rare conditions that also required high-touch distribution and/or administration.
-However, many conversations at Asembia focused on the entrance of a new class of specialty drugs: those that are costly, but nowhere near as expensive as the recently buzz-worthy treatments, such as the new, extraordinarily costly gene therapies.
+However, many conversations at Asembia focused on the entrance of a new class of specialty drugs: those that are costly, but nowhere near as expensive as the recently buzz-worthy treatments, such as the new, extraordinarily costly gene therapy treatments.
 These lower-cost specialty drugs are still on the specialty formulary, but are non-orphan drugs that may not necessitate a traditional hub.

-For this reason, now more than ever, it is critical for brand teams to think differently as they design an effective patient access journey.
+For this reason, now more than ever, it is critical for brand teams to think differently as they design an effective copay assistance programs.
 To that end, brands may choose to launch with a limited distribution strategy, which intentionally limits the number of specialty pharmacies to which they dispense in order to better manage the supply chain.
 Effectively, this approach releases the product in smaller batches, which makes for a more manageable inventory of drugs.
 The brand can ensure that pharmacists are specifically trained to dispense the medication, plus this approach also allows the brand to commit time towards patient engagement, which leads to empowered, engaged, and adherent patients.

 Takeaway #2: Using technology to drive education and accessibility